 For example, even if you don’t have a job, many banks and credit unions will still consider you for a loan if you can prove you have a steady source of income.
 This could be as simple as a monthly allowance you’re receiving from a relative, child support statements, a trust fund, or anything similar.
 If you’ve lost a job recently through no fault of your own, you likely qualify for unemployment insurance payment from your state, which many banks consider a source of income.

-Loan Options if You Don’t Have a Job
+Loan Options If You Don’t Have a Job

 - Process: It depends on the site and lender, but in general, you’ll fill out an application or a profile, explain what you wish to do with the money, and wait for a bite.
 If you’re going through a governmental non-profit organization, the process will likely take longer and have a bit more paperwork.

-- Interest Rate: Varies, depending on the lender.
+- Interest Rate: Varies, depending on the lender

-- Credit rating: Depending on the lender, your credit score may not be checked.
+- Credit requirement: Depending on the lender, your credit score may not be checked.
 However, in micro-lending, you’re competing against other people’s ideas, and if your score is above 600, you’ll have a better chance of catching a sponsor’s eye.

 Note: Payday loans are not legal in every state.
 Check to find out the legal status of payday loans in your state.